 Why and What are you seeking?

-The buddha is reported to have said that 'life is suffering' (or discontentment), and it seems that many people begin their spiritual journey in an attempt to alleviate their suffering.
-Most people, however, are unaware of their personal suffering; their sense of deficiency, their loss of value or purpose, their hurtful beliefs, and disconnection from their true self.
-Often it takes a great loss or depression or other shock to provoke the process of spiritual seeking.
+The Buddha is reported to have said that 'life is suffering' (or discontentment), and it seems that many people begin their spiritual journey in an attempt to alleviate some form of suffering, discontent, or feelings of a lack of love or happiness.
+Most people, however, are unaware of their personal suffering; their sense of deficiency, their loss of value or purpose, their hurtful beliefs, and their disconnection from their true self.
+Often it takes a great loss, depression, or other shock to provoke the active process of spiritual seeking.

 But to the seeker who is still asleep, and in their sleep is searching restlessly for an end to the sense of separation, there appears to be a chasm between that state and liberation.
 Liberation seems like a marvelous prize to be attained, promising blissful feelings, freedom from pain and suffering, an end to all problems, perhaps magical powers and of course the jealous admiration of your friends.
 This is why the search for liberation can be so desperate and the question 'Will I get it?' so powerful.